DavisDevelopment/hx-quadtree/README.md

 // The maximum depth of the tree.
 // After it is reached, leaf nodes will simply be filled with all objects added to them.
-// Quad trees with large boundaries (f.e world maps) may benefit from having a bigger maxDepth. qt.maxDepth = 5;
+// Quad trees with large boundaries (f.e world maps) may benefit from having a bigger maxDepth.
+// This parameter should not be changed after load() and before reset(). qt.maxDepth = 5;

 // The amount of objects a node can hold before it is subdivided into quadrants.
 // The amount of collision checks that happen on each node will be equal to this number squared.
 // Quad trees with large boundaries (f.e world maps) may benefit from having less objects per node,
-// this way the tree will be split more often and objects far-away from each other won't be checked against each other as much. qt.objectsPerNode = 4;
+// this way the tree will be split more often and objects far-away from each other won't be checked against each other as much.
+// This parameter should not be changed after load() and before reset(). qt.objectsPerNode = 4;

 // Set a custom function to further handle the overlapping of two objects.